nv-legate/legate.core/docs/legate/core/source/api/shape.rst

 isomorphic to the store without getting blocked.

-Shape objects should behave just like an array of integers, but operations that introspect the values implicitly blocks on completion of the producer task.
+Shape objects should behave just like an array of integers, but operations that introspect the values implicitly block on completion of the producer task.

 .. autosummary::